df-law/TR/Regulation/29656/EN.md

 ###### mm
 Foreigner identification number: identification number issued to foreigners pursuant to Population Services Law No. 5490 dated 25/4/2006,
 denotes.
+### Chapter 2 - Non-refoulement
+#### Article 4 - Non-refoulement
+##### 1
+The principle of non-refoulement applies to all foreigners within the scope of the Law.
+##### 2
+Before foreigners who do not have the right to stay in Turkey are deported or sent from the country, the governorship shall ex officio investigate whether:
+###### a
+They would be subjected to torture, inhuman or degrading punishment or treatment in the place where they would be deported or sent.
+###### b
+Their life or freedom would be threatened on account of their race, religion, nationality, membership of a particular social group or political opinions.
+##### 3
+A foreigner may not be deported or sent to a country where it is determined through investigation that they would face dangers.
+These persons shall be processed according to other provisions of the Law regarding international protection, residence or deportation, and the Directorate General shall be immediately informed.
+##### 4
+During the investigation, information and documents may be requested from the foreigner as well as country of origin information may be utilized.